CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

       * <img src="https://github.com/user-attachments/assets/c69d76b8-9043-4155-a928-c62b6e307270" height="300">
 7. Installation Page:
    * Typically, if a game offers both Linux and Windows installation options, you will want to select the Windows option.
 In some cases, the Linux version will work but typically the Linux version may require older libraries or may be outright broken.
    * On the installation page, you may select both the game's installation path and the game's prefix.
-The game installation page will contain the primary contents of the game.
+The game installation folder will contain the primary contents of the game.
 The prefix is equivalent to a "virtual Windows C: Drive" and will contain any dependencies and game saves.
    * Click `Show Wine Settings` and select the Proton-GE version you installed in Step 4.
    * Once you are satisfied with the options on the installation page, you may press `Install`
 8. Once the game is finished installing, you may play the game.